deshiJo/CSCG2020/Cryptography/README.md

 As described above, for decrypting a message we have to calculate: **plaintext = ciphertext^d mod N** Now if we convert the result into a string we get the flag: **CSCG{Ok,\_next\_time\_I\_choose\_p\_and\_q\_random...}**

-I have used the following python script to calculate the flag:
+The following python script can be used to calculate the flag:

 ```
 import gmpy2